HerbertWHB/UIdesign/README.md

 ### Way to run it:

-​	 Chrome, you need to install axure plug-in
+​	Open "index.html" with Chrome, you need to install axure plug-in